Abeer958/Admin-Panel/README.md

 ## Features
 * A Home page.
+* A Login page.
-* A video page that has comments and recommendations.
+* A users page.
-* A sign in page.
+* A user profile page.
-* A dynamic logo and sign in button.
+* A dynamic logo button.
 * A dynamic dark/light mode button.
+* A dynamic add new user button.
+* A dynamic upload image button.
+* A dynamic delete user button.
 * Used react-routing.

 ## Screenshot